30 Overlanding Gear Essentials & Car Camping Accessories for 2020

 My Medic MyFak First Aid Kit

 First-aid kits are essential for everyone but especially the car camper.
 We carry the popular MyFak and the smaller version; the Solo in our daily driver.
 Both are pretty pricy but they can pack just about all the medical essentials one would need off the beaten path.
 The MyMedic has extra room for your own medical gear, as well, like allergy medications, Neosporin and anything else you need to pack.
 Please consult a professional Medic before using advanced medical accessories.
+Another really good pre-packed First Aid Kit is the one from Surviveware.
+If you are looking for the ultimate All-in-one first aid kit at a great price, check out the Surviveware kit.
+I have the MyFak in one 4Runner and the Surviveware in another.
+Both are really high-quality kits but you get more bang for your buck with the Surviveware kit.

 Garmin GPSMAP 66i GPS Handheld and Satellite Communicator